-In an earlier post (Choosing the Right Containerization and Cluster Management Tool), we compared several competing orchestration systems.
+In an earlier post, we compared several competing orchestration systems.
 Judging by the GitHub repository activity, GitHub stars, and number of contributors, Kubernetes is currently the most actively developed and feature-rich framework available:

 In this technical overview, we’ll showcase the flexibility of Kubernetes, and demonstrate how Kubernetes allows you to keep all infrastructure as code.